Best Ways to Keep Mice Out of Your Camper or RV

 You’re setting yourself up for disappointment if you’re saying something like, “I’m not a messy person so I’d never have a pest infestation!” or “I smeared some peanut butter on a mouse trap so I don’t have to worry.”
 Don’t fret, check out why campers and RVs are prone to pest problems, and how to prevent them, naturally.

 In most parts of the country, RVing doesn’t happen all year long.
 This means that many of them are in storage for months at a time, especially during the winter months.
 Stored campers provide comfortable, undisturbed shelter for mice to hide, nest, and breed.

-When purchasing a new RV, look for signs of an infestation including mouse droppings, dryer sheets placed everywhere (DIY deterrent method, but mice can actually end up using these for nesting material), and freshly scrubbed / still wet surfaces.
+When purchasing a new RV, look for signs of an infestation including any of the items mentioned above, dryer sheets placed everywhere (DIY deterrent method, but mice can actually end up using these for nesting material), cotton balls with essential oils on them, and freshly scrubbed / still wet surfaces.
 Also, take into consideration where the RV has been stored when you are going to look at it.
 If it’s in a storage or barn-type area, ask about previous infestations.

 Fresh Cab not only works to get rid of mice in your camper but also works to prevent them from coming back in the future.
 These pouches help to preserve nature’s delicate ecosystem by providing an alternative to kill methods like poisons and traps.